lugmenn/portfolio/README.md

 [Full Python code](2024_05_correlation_bigfour.md)

 This analysis consisted of finding through the Pearson correlation how closely related are the Metropolitan Area population size and the Win/Lose ratio of the teams from each league.
-Is it reasonable to expect a team to be more likely to win if the city it is based on is big, is the opposite to be expected or is there no relationship at all?
+Is it reasonable to expect a team's results based on its city population or not?

-The Big Four refers to the major professional sports leagues across North America (USA and Canada).
-These leagues include NFL, NBA, MBL and NHL, which contain 30 to 32 teams each, and are mostly based on the top populated metropolitan areas in both countries.

 ### 4. Quick insights for the Dognition development team